bmartinson5/Typing-Test/README.md

 #### Installing Prerequisites:

-From the project folder, write this command in the terminal:
+From the project folder, type these commands in the terminal:
 ```
 1. npm install
 2. npm run dev
 ```
-Then, enter the MongoDb information in server/app.js line 48